dmvjs/tagr/README.md

 a quick tour:
 -------------

-check it out, start a server. open in browser. index.html (which has an empty body) loads the app. app.js requires jquery and the tagr files tagr and walkr and gets js/mock.json take a look at mock.json, that is what gets converted into the HTML that then populates the index.html body
+Check it out, start a server, open in browser. index.html (which has an empty body) loads the app. js/app.js (requires jquery and the tagr files js/tagr.js and js/walkr.js) $.gets js/mock.json Look at js/mock.json, this gets converted into the HTML that populates the index.html body

 how it works:
 -------------

-tagr makes dom elements from formatted JSON via "\__element__" and "\__contains__" properties
+tagr makes DOM elements from formatted JSON via "\__element__" and "\__contains__" properties

-"\__element__" values are valid HTML elements, including div, span, input, etc assign id's, classes, events and otherwise use $ object creation syntax like this (property names are not required to have double quotes unless JSON specific):
+"\__element__" values are valid HTML elements, including div, span, input, etc.
+Assign id's, classes, events and otherwise use $ object creation syntax (property names are not required to have double quotes unless JSON specific):

 ```
 {
   "__element__": "div"
-  "click": function(e){alert("YES")},
+  "click": function(e){alert("YES")}, //events only work if using real JS objects, not JSON!!!
   "id": "test",
   "addClass": "clickable"
 }